XZiar/RayRenderer/common/README.md

   SharedResource is based on `Wrapper`, using weak_ptr and shared_ptr to managed resource.
 It is thread-safe and resource will get released once it's no longer held by anyone.

+* **SpinLocker**

+  Spin-lock implemented using std::stomic.
+It also provided a read-write lock(both priority supported) and a prefer-lock, both are spin-locked.

 * **StringEx**

   Some useful utils for string operations like split, concat...